ZentaChain/Zenta-Blockchain-Website/README.md

 #### Zenta-Page

-Welcome to our Zenta Page.
+All documents are protected by copyright and are licensed by Zentachain.

-All documents have copyrights and they are licensed by Zentachain.
-Any copying or changing of text and images is not allowed but sharing is allowed only with the original files, texts, images, and codes.
+Any copying or modification of text and images is not allowed, but distribution is only allowed with the original files, text, images and codes.
-If you want a license to use so please ask us firstly.
+If you want a license to use, please ask us first.

 [Contact us ](http://zentachain.io/contact.html)